johnj974/country-info-locator-weather-app/README.md

  alternating between using the scroll bar and button produces the same failure in sofar as the image is there using the bar<br>
  and not there when using the button.
 I had a look online to see if anyone else had the same issues but there was no fix relating<br>
  to the failure that i am experiencing, this is something which will have to be addressed with more experience<br>
-  currently i would say that the site is not compatible with edge.</p>
+  currently i would say that the site is not compatible with edge.
+On one occasion the flag img failed to update<br>
+ This only happened the one time out of hundreds of tests so i did not investigate any further</p>

 <p>During testing the new map failed to load maybe two-three times out of hundreds of querys,I moved the script for the map below the rest of the javascript<br>
 and that seems to have resolved the issue, more tests may be needed here I also noticed on smaller devices there<br>